Arrests, weapons seizures tied to German politician's killing | DW | 27.06.2019

 German police seized a number of weapons belonging to the man alleged to have gunned down a prominent regional politician at his home, according to media reports.

-Authorities also detained two men on suspicion of supplying and selling weapons to Stephan Ernst, who stands accused of murdering the head of the regional government in the city of Kassel, Walter Lübcke.
+Authorities also detained two men on suspicion of supplying and selling weapons to Stephan Ernst, who stands accused of murder in the slaying of Walter Lübcke, the head of the Kassel regional government.

 Ernst, who was previously known to authorities as a member of the right-wing extremist scene, handed investigators a confession on Wednesday.
 That confession, according to broadcasters WDR, NDR and the Süddeutsche Zeitung newspaper, contained information on his cache of weapons and how he had secured them.
-In addition to the 9mm handgun murder weapon, he confessed to having a shotgun and Uzi-style submachine gun.
+In addition to the 9mm handgun believed to be the murder weapon, he confessed to having a shotgun and Uzi-style submachine gun.

 Read more: Rise in neo-Nazi crimes a legacy of German NSU terrorist cell